ScottIsebrand/dueling-wizards/README.md

 ## Approach Used

-First in the global scope, the game's default values are assigned to variables--ie, for the player's and computer's Health Levels (16 each) and the number of rounds remaining (5)--, variables are declared for HTML elements that will be manipulated, event listenrs are added to the Spell Buttons, and the Play Again button is hidden with `document.querySelector('.playAgainButton').style.display = 'none';`.
+First in the global scope, the game's default values are assigned to variables--ie, for the Player's and Computer's Health Levels (16 each) and the number of rounds remaining (5)--, variables are declared for HTML elements that will be manipulated, event listenrs are added to the Spell Buttons, and the Play Again button is hidden with `document.querySelector('.playAgainButton').style.display = 'none';`.

 Game play is all within a single function.
 The Play Again button's event listener is added within that function.
 Also within the function is the condition statement to end the game, ` if (roundsRemaining === 0)` and relevant end-of-game code, eg, making making the Play Again button appear.